tuosuniversity/Vellum/Output/Articles/EN/4_Perception in Practice/decode-social-reality-a-high-level-look-at-the-quantum-mindfulness-framework.md

 ---
-title: Decode Social Reality: A High-Level Look at the Quantum Mindfulness Framework
+title: Decode Social Reality - A High-Level Look at the Quantum Mindfulness Framework
-categories:
+post_excerpt: >
+Explore the Quantum Mindfulness framework's groundbreaking approach to understanding how we perceive and co-create social reality.
+Discover the active nature of perception, the dynamics of cognitive superposition, and how your internal states shape external reputation, offering powerful tools for personal authenticity and enhanced social navigation.
+taxonomy:
+    category:
         - Perception
         - Framework Principles
         - Therapeutic Strategies
-tags:
+    post_tag:
         - Quantum Mindfulness
         - Social Reality
         - Perception
         - Cognitive Superposition
         - Psychodynamic Collapse
         - Reputation
         - Social Dynamics
         - Authenticity
         - Personal Growth
         - Mindfulness Practices
-post_excerpt: >
-  Explore the Quantum Mindfulness framework's groundbreaking approach to understanding how we perceive and co-create social reality.
-Discover the active nature of perception, the dynamics of cognitive superposition, and how your internal states shape external reputation, offering powerful tools for personal authenticity and enhanced social navigation.
 ---
 ### Decode Social Reality: A High-Level Look at the Quantum Mindfulness Framework